nextflow-io/website/content/blog/2017/nextflow-and-cwl.md

 CWL and Nextflow share a similar structure of defining inputs and outputs as shown above.

 A notable difference between the two is how tasks are defined.
-CWL requires a separate file for each task and an explicit mapping of each single command line option of the executed tool.
-It is required to specify the option name, prefix, type, position, etc.
+CWL requires either a separate file for each task or a verbose subworkflow.
+CWL also requires the explicit mapping of each command line option for an executed tool.
+This is done using tags to indicate the position, prefix, etc for each command line option.

 In Nextflow a task command is defined as a separated component in the `process` definition and it is ultimately a multiline string which is interpreted by a command script by the underlying system.
 Input parameters can be used in the command string with a simple variable interpolation mechanism.
-This is beneficial as it simplifies to port existing BASH scripts to Nextflow with minimal refactoring.
+This is beneficial as it simplifies porting existing BASH scripts to Nextflow with minimal refactoring.

-These examples highlight the differences between the two approaches, therefore the difficulties converting complex use cases such as scatter, CWL expressions and conditional command line inclusion.
+These examples highlight some of the differences between the two approaches, and the difficulties converting complex use cases such as scatter, CWL expressions, and conditional command line inclusion.

 ### Current status